saimachi/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

    Yes, it is possible to use a PaaS database service and still avoid vendor lock-in.
 They could use [Transactional replication](https://docs.microsoft.com/azure/azure-sql/managed-instance/replication-between-two-instances-configure-tutorial) to replicate data into remote SQL Server databases, including those in another cloud vendor's cloud.

+   Additionally, [Azure Arc-enabled data services](https://docs.microsoft.com/azure/azure-arc/data/overview) allow Azure customers to operate SQL Managed Instance through on-premises resources or on other public clouds.
+Based on Kubernetes, Azure Arc extends the flexibility of the Azure control plane to other environments.
+Microsoft provides the [Azure Arc Jumpstart](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_data/) to demonstrate how to operate Azure Arc-enabled data services on the managed Kubernetes platforms offered by other popular public clouds.

+   Since the database objects used in WWI's solution are scripted in T-SQL, WWI can easily reconstruct those objects on the PaaS or IaaS SQL Server offerings provided by other vendors, depending on the feature compatibility they need.
+To move data, if the landing zone is unsupported by DMS, WWI can utilize [Azure Data Factory.](https://docs.microsoft.com/azure/data-factory/introduction)

 5. We want to integrate our on-premises Active Directory with the new Azure database.
 Is this possible?
 If so, what approaches are feasible?

    Azure Active Directory supports hybrid identity scenarios through the following two models.